Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 The QA Bot workflow file is a GitHub Action that will build your Unity project and start a test that will run a bot.
 From step 2 above, you should have a `.github/workflows` folder inside of your project/repository.
 Inside of this folder, create a new file called
 `qa-bot.yml` and paste the contents below.
+You can also download the file directly from [here](https://raw.githubusercontent.com/Regression-Games/RGUnitySample/main/.github/workflows/main.yml).

 ```yaml
 #file: .github/workflows/qa-bot.yml